drakeasberry/2021_Resbaz_Python/shell-lessons/Shell_Git.md

 ls -la thesis/
 ```

+## Renaming files

-> You can also use mv to rename files
+You can also use mv to rename files

-Let's rename thesis.txt to thesis_final.txt
+Let's rename draft.txt to thesis_final.txt

 ```
 mv thesis/draft.txt thesis/thesis_final.txt